angsanley/stanley.id/content/projects/adab.md

 ---
 title: ADAB
-description: Ayo Dengar Ayo Bicara
+subtitle: Ayo Dengar Ayo Bicara
+description: Every human being wishes to be born perfect, yet some are not as lucky as others.
+In BINUS University alone, dozens of students with hearing and speech impairment are admitted every year.
 icon: https://ik.imagekit.io/7zppawpo3dl/adab_GQ7zVtWxX.png?updatedAt=1627146896081
 slug: adab
 date: 2021-07-24T16:52:44.649Z